 THE LONG GOODBYE — CLASSIC FILM PICK

 Cinematographer Vilmos Zsigmond elevates this film’s 1.7 million budget with his signature attention to capturing light and darkness.
 Here is a neo-noir that uses color to emphasize Los Angeles’s speedy influence on the characters and the action.
+Check out the classy nighttime chase scene, between driver and pedestrian, that Ziggy shoots like something out of a sci-fi thriller with neon lights splashing across a car's wind shield as if it were a rocket ship.
+Breathtaking.

 Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon.
 And thanks!